PLAYERS: 1-2 simultaneous

 The Huddle screen gives you play options for both offense and defense.
 There are three kinds of offensive plays – line, passing, and kicking – with fourteen offensive formations in all.
 Defense is limited to seven maneuvers.
 Don’t know what you’re doing?
 If you’re on offense, run with the ball.
 If you’re on defense, attack the guy running with the ball that’s not on your team.
 That’s what all these squiggly lines are trying to tell us, anyway.
 Half of the fun in Walter Payton is messing with the plays and seeing what the CPU will do in response.
 If you lack knowledge on the all-American sport, however, and you don’t have the original instruction manual to help you understand what each play means, you’ll have to rely on the Internet or a football-lovin’ buddy to explain them to you.

 If you like football and retro games, Walter Payton Football will be right up your pixelated alley.
 Its got a decent amount of depth for its time, a wide variety of in-game plays, it controls well and looks good.
 Really, the only feature the game’s missing is licenses, but one can hardly blame it for that, given its ’89 release date.
 That being said, if you’re not a football fan, but you enjoy the occasional lighthearted round of virtual pigskin, you’re still better off with that other football game from 1989, Tecmo Bowl.
-Nintendo wins again, the bastards.
+Nintendo wins again.